thefrontiergroup/rails-template/README.md

 - Dashboard with update profile link for Members with full unit and feature tests
 - Seeds configuration via SeedHelper, including seeding some initial Users
 - Easy sign in functionality to speed up development
-- Basic set of styles for all pages above
+- Basic set of desktop styles for all pages above

 ## TODO